PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 # Learning Resources

-***This document.... you must be willing to read this document if you expect to learn and use PySimpleGUI.***
+***This document... you must be willing to read this document if you expect to learn and use PySimpleGUI.***

-If you're unwilling to even try to figure out how to do something or find a solution to a problem and have determined it's "easier to post a question first than to look at the docs", then this is not the GUI package for you.  *If you're unwilling to help yourself, then don't expect someone else to try first.*  You need to hold up your end of the bargain by at least doing some searches of this document.
+If you're unwilling to even try to figure out how to do something or find a solution to a problem and have determined it's "easier to post a question first than to look at the docs," then this is not the GUI package for you.  *If you're unwilling to help yourself, then don't expect someone else to try first.*  You need to hold up your end of the bargain by at least doing some searches of this document.

 While PySimpleGUI enables you to write code easily, it doesn't mean that it magically fills your head with knowledge on how to use it.
 The built-in docstrings help, but they can only go so far.

 ***Searching this document is as easy as pressing Control + F.***

-This document is on the GitHub homepage, as the readme. http://www.PySimpleGUI.com will get you there.
-If you prefer a version with a Table of Contents on the left edge then you want to go to http://www.PySimpleGUI.org .
+This document is on the GitHub homepage, as the readme. <http://www.PySimpleGUI.com> will get you there.
+If you prefer a version with a Table of Contents on the left edge then you want to go to <http://www.PySimpleGUI.org>.

 ## The PySimpleGUI, Developer-Centric Model

-You may think that you're being fed a line about all these claims that PySimpleGUI is built specifically to make your life easier and a lot more fun than the alternatives.... especially after reading the bit above about reading this manual.
+You may think that you're being fed a line about all these claims that PySimpleGUI is built specifically to make your life easier and a lot more fun than the alternatives... especially after reading the bit above about reading this manual.

 ### Psychological Warfare

 Brainwashed.
 Know that there is an active campaign to get you to be successful using PySimpleGUI.
 The "Hook" to draw you in and keep you working on your program until you're satisfied is to work on the dopamine in your brain.
-Yes, your a PySimpleGUI rat, pressing on that bar that drops a food pellet reward in the form of a working program.
+Yes, you're a PySimpleGUI rat, pressing on that bar that drops a food pellet reward in the form of a working program.

 The way this works is to give you success after success, with very short intervals between.
 For this to work, what you're doing must work.
 The code you run must work.
 Make small changes to your program and run it over and over and over instead of trying to do one big massive set of changes.
 Turn one knob at a time and you'll be fine.

 Find the keyboard shortcut for your IDE to run the currently shown program so that running the code requires 1 keystroke.
 On PyCharm, the key to run what you see is Control + Shift + F10.
 That's a lot to hold down at once.
 I programmed a hotkey on my keyboard so that it emits that combination of keys when I press it.
-Result is a single button to run.
+The result is a single button to run.

 ### Tools

-These tools were created to help you achieve a steady stream of these little successses.
+These tools were created to help you achieve a steady stream of these little successes.

 * This readme and its example pieces of code
 * The Cookbook - Copy, paste, run, success